dev3-extensions/toolkit/README.md

 ## Documentation

-Run the following commands to generate the full documentation based on JSDoc comments:
+Run the following commands to generate the full documentation based on JSDoc comments in the code.

 1. Install [TypeDoc](https://typedoc.org/)